aaronmams/jekyll-now/_posts/2017-05-16-Voting model totally unrelated to anything in real life.md

 Here is my, *how to interpret* this pitch: I didn't set this up because I thought I knew exactly how to estimate or forecast the probability of a ballot measure passing or failing.
 I set it up as a way to systematically examine some of the effects of different assumptions about:

 1. the underlying make up of the town population (how many do we think will definitely vote for the dog park, how many do we think will definitely vote against it, how many are undecided and could possibly be convinced to vote in favor?)
-2. the probabilities associated with each voter type (for residents who are likely to vote in favor is it like 9 out of 10 these will vote yes? or is it more like 6 out of 10? for students that are undecided, do we think 5 out of 10 of these will vote for it? what if we were able to get 6 or 7 out 10 of the undecided voters).
+2. the probabilities associated with each voter type (for residents who are likely to vote in favor is it like 9 out of 10 these will vote yes? or is it more like 6 out of 10? for residents that are undecided, do we think 5 out of 10 of these will vote for it? what if we were able to get 6 or 7 out 10 of the undecided voters).

 If you think my assuptions don't paint an accurate picture of the town population viz-a-viz their feelings toward the proposed dog-park, I've posted my code here so you can just change the parameters you don't like and run it your way.
 Or just tell me what you think the parameter values should be and I'll run some new simulations.